y-aoub/leboncoin-apify-actor/README.md

 A simple tool to extract Leboncoin listings and turn the French marketplace into structured, usable data.

----

-## 💡 Why use this tool?

 Stop scrolling and copy-pasting.
 Collect thousands of listings automatically, filter by your exact criteria, and export to JSON or CSV for analysis.

-### 🎯 Use cases
+## 🎯 Use cases

-✅ Real-estate analysis • Price monitoring • Deal hunting • Competitive watch • Lead generation • Market research
+This tool can be used for: real-estate analysis, price monitoring, deal hunting, competitive watch, lead generation, Market research, etc.

 ---